ocelot-cloud/docs/content/docs/community/code-of-conduct.md

 title: "Code of Conduct"
 ---

-The purpose of this Code of Conduct is to ensure a welcoming and respectful environment for all participants in our software project.
-This code applies to all contributors, maintainers and users.
+We are committed to a professional, productive, and welcoming environment for everyone involved in this project - contributors, maintainers, and users alike.

 ### Expected Behavior

-Treat others with respect and consideration.
-Create an inclusive environment where everyone feels welcome.
-Feel free to offer constructive feedback and criticism to improve the project.
+* Act with courtesy, respect, and empathy.
+* Foster an inclusive atmosphere that values diverse perspectives.
+* Offer constructive, actionable feedback oriented toward improving the project.
+* Collaborate in good faith to achieve shared goals and high‑quality outcomes.

 ### Unacceptable Behavior

-Any form of harassment, discrimination, abusive, inflammatory comments, personal attacks or the use of derogatory language is strictly prohibited.
+* Harassment, discrimination, or personal attacks.
+* Derogatory, inflammatory, or otherwise abusive language.
+* Sustained disruption of discussions or workflows.

-### Consequences
+### Enforcement

-Those who violate the Code of Conduct will typically receive a warning and, if repeated, a temporary or permanent ban.
-Enforcement of the Code will be fair and consistent, ensuring a safe and respectful environment for all.
+Violations will result in consequences proportionate to the severity and frequency of the behavior, ranging from a warning to temporary or permanent removal from project spaces.
+Enforcement will be consistent, transparent, and guided by this Code.